ivonunes/plumekit/docs/routing.md

 }
 ```

 The error is always logged to stdout.

+### The development error page

-Under `plumekit serve` / `plumekit dev`
-(which set `PLUMEKIT_ENV=development`), the native server renders a **dev error
-page** instead of the bare 500: the error's type and description, the request
-(method, path, query, headers, a body preview), and the app's route table.
-In
+Under `plumekit serve` and `plumekit dev`, which set `PLUMEKIT_ENV=development`, the native server renders a development error page instead of the bare 500.
+It shows the error's type and description, the request (method, path, query, headers, a body preview) and the app's route table.
+In production, with no env var set, the response stays a clean 500.

-production (no env var) it stays a clean 500.
-The page is native-only by design;
-the Wasm guest can't stringify errors.
+The page is native-only by design; the Wasm guest cannot stringify errors.

 ## Path parameters

-A segment written `:name` captures that segment.
-Captured values are read from
-`request.parameters`, which returns `String?`:
+Often a route needs to capture part of the path, such as a post's id.
+A segment written `:name` captures whatever appears in that position.
+Read captured values from `request.parameters`, which returns `String?`:

 ```swift
 app.get("/users/:userID/posts/:postID") { request in